 Ever since I installed my first handheld shower sprayer, I haven’t looked back.
 In fact, I vowed never to have a shower stall or tub again without a sprayer in it.
 Why?
 Because it saves me a lot of time and effort.
 It also keeps me from having to rinse it all down with a bucket or itty-bitty cup.
 That alone is probably the biggest part about cleaning a shower that I used to dislike so much!

 Believe it or not, sprayers can be quite affordable, and installing them can be extremely easy to do.
 You usually only need a wrench, a little online research if you’re unsure, and some Teflon tape.

 You can even benefit from them if you’re renting.
 Just re-install the original showerhead once you’re ready to move out and take the handheld unit with you.
 With the exception of my current place, I’ve installed one with every move once my ex showed me how.

 Of course, even aside from speeding up rinsing the shower and tub, they’re also great for bathing yourself, pets, and kids as well.

 What we’re currently using: Moen 26112 Engage Magnetix Six-Function 5.5-Inch Handheld Showerhead with Magnetic Docking System.

 Cleaning your shower more often when you already hate doing it may sound nuts.
 However, it’s actually a lot easier and more manageable to do.
 Plus, you get the added benefit, including psychologically, of having a cleaner space on a more consistent basis.

-By cleaning more frequently, you’re essentially just doing prevention cleaning, or a once-over wipe down.
-Maintenance prevention cleaning requires a lot less elbow grease, which can be a great incentive.
+By cleaning more frequently, you’re essentially just doing prevention cleaning or a once-over wipe down.
+Maintenance prevention cleaning requires a lot less elbow grease and time, which can be a great incentive.
 After all, most people would likely prefer to do less work on the same task instead of more.

 4. Invest in Microfiber Cloths